-Existential-Humanistic therapy holds the perspective that “we’re all in the same boat,” in that we all must battle with the same basic concerns of living:
+Existential-Humanistic therapy holds the perspective that “we’re all in the same boat,” in that we all must grapple with the same basic concerns of living:

 We have unique meaning in the world, and yet we experience times when our lives don’t feel very meaningful;

 We are alive and yet we also know that death is inevitable, leading us to shrink away from taking risks that might make our lives more fulfilling and vibrant;

 We are both separate and connected to one another, each of which pose difficulties, such as loneliness on the one hand, and relational conflicts on the other;

 Life can be incredibly unpredictable; in one moment, we can feel like masters of our domain, and in the next, unexpected events can shake our sense of control.

 As an existential therapist, I hold tremendous respect for the unique ways in which each person wrestles with these concerns.
-I see therapy as a very courageous endeavor that requires me to be highly attuned to the unique world of each client.
+I see therapy as a very courageous endeavor that requires me to be highly attuned to the unique world of each person I work with.